 - Watch your weight.

-Carrying extra pounds increases your risk of colon cancer, as well as cancers of the breast (in postmenopausal women), rectum, esophagus, pancreas and kidney, among others, according to the American Cancer Society.
-Talk to your provider if you need help losing weight.
+Carrying extra pounds increases your risk of colorectal cancer, and cancers of the breast (in postmenopausal women), rectum, esophagus, pancreas and kidney, among others, according to the American Cancer Society.
+Talk to your health care team if you need help losing weight.

 - Limit alcohol and don't smoke.

 If you choose to drink alcohol, do so moderately.
 That means no more than one drink a day for women or two drinks a day for men.
 And if you smoke, quit.
 Your provider can offer tips or refer you to a program to help you stop.

 Learn the basics of colorectal cancer and five things you can do to keep your colon healthy.

 Amrit Singh, M.B.B.S., is a medical oncologist in Fairmont, Mankato and New Prague, Minnesota.